krokedil/payer-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2019.07.08  	- version 1.1.3 =
+* Enhancement	- Changed when invoices get sent to Payer for direct invoices.

 = 2019.07.08  	- version 1.1.2 =
 * Fix			- Fixed gateway icons to be loaded from the correct path.